vs-ude/fyr/README.md

 y = x
 ```

-The same applies to boxed types as in
+The same applies to boxed types as in the following example, where `ptr` is a boxed pointer that points to an instance of `T`.
+Since the box is const, the contained pointer is const and consequently, the value stored in the box is const, too.

 ```
 var ptr const interface{*T}
 ```

-In the above example, `ptr` is a boxed pointer that points to an instance of `T`.
-Since the box is const, the contained pointer is const and consequently, the value stored in the box is const, too.

 The compiler will always normalize types by pulling the `const` in front of the pointer and in front of any boxing.
 Hence, `*const Widget` is not idiomatic Fyr.
 Use `const *Widget` instead.
-The same holds for `[]*const Widget`, which is normalized to `const []*Widget`.
 Furthermore, `const` is pulled out of a box. i.e. the type `interface{const *T}` is normalized to `const interface{*T}`.

+However, a slice/array/map of const elements is not normalized to a const slice of non-const elements.
+In the case of  `[]const T` the slice elements can still be assigned to.
+In comparison, in the case of `const []T` all elements are consts and the elements of the slice cannot be assigned to.

 Dereferencing a const-pointer results in a const value, i.e. in the follwing example the type of `v` is `const S`.